-United States v.
-Scott Cty.
-(D.O.J.
-Complaint 204-10-6, March 28, 1994)

-Under the settlement terms of this case, Scott County, Arkansas, was required to make its facilities accessible to people with disabilities.
+The United States of America and Scott County, Arkansas (D.O.J.
+Complaint 204-10-6, June 1996) Under the settlement terms of this case, Scott County, Arkansas, was required to make its facilities accessible to people with disabilities.
 The matter was initiated by a complaint filed under Title II of the ADA.
 Because of architectural barriers, the services, programs and activities provided by the county in the courthouse were not readily accessible to and usable by persons with mobility impairments.
 The settlement required the county to build new facilities that would allow equal participation for everyone.

-United States v.
-City of Fulton (D.O.J.
-Complaint 204-43-12, May 16, 1994)
+The United States of America and the City of Fulton, Missouri (D.O.J.
+Complaint 204-43-12, May 1994)